JonHMChan/blog/_posts/2015-07-30-my-round-the-world-itinerary.markdown

  - Crystal Jade (soup dumplings, chain)
  - Twins Peak (hike)
  - Plane from Hong Kong to Taipei
+ - Serenade Dim Sum (映月楼) - Dim Sum is good but not out of this world - go for the view of Victoria Harbor while you're eating

 ### Taipei, Taiwan (September 13)
  - Plane from Taipei to Los Angeles, connecting in Hong Kong

+### Hanoi, Vietnam (September 20)
+- Ha Long Bay (2 days, 1 night or 3 days, 2 nights boat tour) - Approx. 4 hours away from Hanoi
+- Sapa, (One day, two day overnight options) - Would recommend you stay there.
+Very cultural experience and you will see a lot of minorities in their traditional outfits.
+It;s about 5-6 Hours away from Hanoi
+- Check out the city, it’s beautiful and the history is very preserved.
+- If you have time, check out Hoi An (World historic site - pretty far away)

 ### Los Angeles, California, United States (October 10)
  - Car from Los Angeles to San Diego